13.8 C

 Lens designers use various techniques to reduce spherical aberration, including incorporating aspherical elements, specialized glass types (like extra-low dispersion glass), and advanced lens coatings.
 These elements and coatings are engineered to correct how light is refracted within the lens, ensuring light rays converge more accurately and uniformly.

 Aspherical elements, in particular, are shaped non-spherically to counteract the spherical aberration caused by the lens’s curved surfaces.
-Their inclusion in a lens design helps achieve a clearer and sharper image across the frame, both in the focused and defocused areas, thereby enhancing the bokeh quality.
+Their inclusion in a lens design helps achieve a clearer, sharper image across the frame, both in the focused and defocused areas, thereby enhancing bokeh quality.

 Previous article